cropinghigh/sdrpp-tetra-demodulator/README.md

   2. Move demodulator VFO to the center of it

-  3. After some time, it will sync to the carrier and you'll see 4 constellation points(sync requires at least ~25dB of signal)
+  3. After some time, it will sync to the carrier and you'll likely see 4 constellation points(sync requires at least ~10dB of signal)

   4. To use osmo-tetra-sq5bpf with it, you need:

-      Build osmo-tetra-sq5bpf itself (you can use my version with fixed compilation issues on latest GCC: https://github.com/cropinghigh/osmo-tetra-sq5bpf)
+      Build osmo-tetra-sq5bpf itself (you can use my version with fixed compilation issues for latest GCC: https://github.com/cropinghigh/osmo-tetra-sq5bpf)

-      Create a FIFO, if you want live decoding:

-          mkfifo /tmp/fifo1 (you can change path to anywhere you want)

-      Enter path of that FIFO to the demodulator

-      Run tetra-rx:
+      Configure network address and port, or leave them default.

+      Start decoder listening on the required port, for example:

-          tetra-rx -s -r -e /tmp/fifo1
+          socat - udp-listen:8355 | ./tetra-rx -s -r -e /dev/stdin

-      Enable writing to the file in module
+      Start network in the module

       If everything was done right, you will see decoded BURSTs from tetra-rx